Laboratory for Language & Cognitive Neuroscience

 California, United States

-I am a Research Scientist at San Diego State University, Laboratory for Language and Cognitive Neuroscience (LLCN).
+I am a Research Scientist at San Diego State University, Laboratory for Language and Cognitive Neuroscience (LLCN) at San Diego State University.
 I received my Ph.D. from University College London (UCL) in Cognitive, Perceptual and Brain Sciences (now UCL Psychology & Language Sciences, PaLS).
-I am a teacher and linguist by training.
+I am a multilingual brain nerd and interested in all things linguistics.

 I have a passion for science communication and poetry.
 I host monthly science edutainment shows, Nerd Nite San Diego and review for Consilience Journal, a peer-reviewed open-access journal of science communication through poetry and art.
 I offer online mentorship, academic writing & research skills support to students in higher education all over the world.